fallenfreq/mystack/README.md

 ### Certificates

 Ensure that `privkey.pem` and `fullchain.pem` certificates exist in the `./certs` directory.
 For development purposes, you can generate a certificate authority and self-signed certificates using the scripts provided in the `./certs` directory.
+Dont forgot to let your OS or browser trust your CA file.

 ### Environment Variables